PuzzleCraft: Exploration-Aware Curriculum Learning for Puzzle-Based RLVR in VLMs: Experiments

 \subsection{Main Results}

-Guided by the analysis above, we extend the curriculum+GRPO-CARE recipe to Rotation and PatchFit.
-Initial results suggest that different puzzle environments cultivate different skills, so we also train on a mixed setting to encourage broader transfer.
-Concretely, we sample 40K training instances (15K Jigsaw, 15K PatchFit, 10K Rotation) and continue post-training.
-We compare against six recent baselines (including Qwen base) on eight vision-centric benchmarks. \autoref{tab:main_table} reports 7B results; the 3B variant appears in \S\ref{supp:results}.
-We use VLMEvalKit~\cite{duan2024vlmevalkit} for all benchmarks except LISA-Grounding~\cite{Lai2023LISARS} and ColorBench~\cite{liang2025colorbench}, which follow their official evaluators.
-Unless noted, all models are run in thinking mode (think–answer); direct-answer results are in the supplement.
+Guided by the analysis above, we apply our best-performing configuration (curriculum+GRPO-CARE) to Rotation and PatchFit in addition to Jigsaw.
+Since different puzzles emphasize different skills, we also train a mixed setting to study multi-puzzle post-training.
+Concretely, we sample 40K training instances (15K Jigsaw, 15K PatchFit, 10K Rotation) and run post-training.

-\paragraph{Findings.} \autoref{tab:main_table} highlights three trends: \begin{itemize}[leftmargin=*,labelindent=0pt,label=\textbf{--}] \item Curriculum and consistency-enforcing (GRPO-CARE) reliably improve over vanilla GRPO, with the combined recipe yielding the largest and most stable gains across benchmarks. \item Puzzle environments transfer differently: Rotation often matches or exceeds Jigsaw on spatial/perceptual tasks; PatchFit transfers poorly despite higher apparent difficulty.
-A mixed-puzzle recipe mitigates specialization and improves average transfer. \item Despite using no human labels or external verifiers during training, PC-GRPO outperforms the Qwen baseline and other supervision-free or gamified post-training methods on most benchmarks, and is competitive with GRPO-CARE variants trained on human-annotated data. \end{itemize}